Language Servers

 Install Deno from https://docs.deno.com/runtime/getting_started/installation/ ↗

-Deno requires custom configuration in languages.toml
+Deno requires custom configuration in languages.toml see

 https://github.com/denoland/deno/issues/14455 ↗